visual-layer/visuallayer/README.md

 Even with the recent success of generative models, data quality remains an issue that's [mainly overlooked](https://medium.com/@amiralush/large-image-datasets-today-are-a-mess-e3ea4c9e8d22).
 Training models will erroneours data impacts model accuracy, incurs costs in time, storage and computational resources.

-We believe that access to clean and high-quality computer vision datasets leads to accurate, non-biased, and efficient model.
+We believe that access to clean and high-quality computer vision datasets leads to accurate, non-biased, and efficient models.
 By providing public access to `visuallayer` we hope it helps advance the field of computer vision. -->